mostroverkhov/reactivesocket-java/README.md

 #### Forked project with a goal to add missing and important rsocket protocol features.
 Effort will be made to implement them as plugins to share with [rsocket-java-backport](https://github.com/mostroverkhov/rsocket-java-backport)

 Changes
+* lease support
+* alternative keep-alive API to add and listen for data of keep-alive frames, handle missing keep-alives on application level
 * receiving metadata push works for both sides of connection
-* alternative keep-alive api to add/listen data to keep-alive frames, and react to missing keep-alive on application level
-* lease support (became broken due to changes in upstream project)

 # RSocket